HerbertJames831/FairViewHotel/README.md

-# PPIT Project 2023: FairViewHotel
+# PPIT Project 2023: Fair View Hotel
 Group Project For Professional Practice in IT by <a href = "https://github.com/https://github.com/DaithiGMIT"><img src="https://github.com/DaithiGMIT.png" width=15/>Daithi</a> and <a href = "https://github.com/HerbertJames831"><img src="https://github.com/HerbertJames831.png" width=15/>Herbert.</a>

 The Projects Main goal is to create a funtioning hotel booking app that allows the user to book a room on a specified date.